Coronavirus (COVID-19) interview protocol

-This guidance is intended to assist investigators and prosecutors in deciding whether suspects should be interviewed as part of a police investigation during the coronavirus pandemic.
+This guidance aims to help investigators and prosecutors decide whether suspects should be interviewed in person or remotely as part of police investigations during the coronavirus pandemic.

-It was first published on 1 April 2020 and is reviewed monthly.
-It is intended for use only during the coronavirus crisis.
+The guidance was first published on 1 April 2020 and is intended for use only during the coronavirus crisis.

 The 'custody' section includes advice for legal representatives visiting detainees or custody facilities.